omarestrella/ember-emoji/README.md

-ember-emoji-one
+ember-emoji
 ==============================================================================

-The goal of ember-emoji-one is to provide applications with a complete set of components & helpers to include emojis in their project, courtesy of (EmojiOne)[https://emojione.com].
+The goal of ember-emoji is to provide applications with a complete set of components & helpers to include emojis in their project, courtesy of (EmojiOne)[https://emojione.com].